DAOcc: 3D Object Detection Assisted Multi-Sensor Fusion for 3D Occupancy Prediction: Experiments

-\textbf{Comparison on Occ3D-nuScenes without camera mask.} To the best of our knowledge, no existing multi-modal occupancy prediction work has used RayIoU metrics to report model performance, so we mainly compare with image-based methods.
-As shown in Table~\ref{tab:occ3d_wo_mask}, benefiting from the effective use of multi-modal input, especially point cloud data, our DAOcc achieves an outstanding 48.2 RayIoU and significantly outperforms image-based methods by a large margin, even though many of these methods use multi-frame temporal fusion.
-It should be noted that some image-based methods, such as Panoptic-FlashOcc and FB-Occ~\cite{li2023fb}, adopt the Explicit Depth Supervision~\cite{li2023bevdepth} and leverage depth information derived from point cloud data to supervise the training of monocular depth estimation from images, so these methods can also be regarded as multi-modal during the training phase.
+To the best of our knowledge, no existing multi-modal occupancy prediction methods have reported their performance using the RayIoU metric, so we mainly compare with image-based methods.
+It is worth noting that some image-based methods~\cite{huang2021bevdet,li2023fb,yu2024panoptic,liao2025stcocc,chen2024alocc}, such as the current state-of-the-art STCOcc and ALOcc, are based on Explicit Depth Supervision~\cite{li2023bevdepth} and leverage depth information derived from point clouds to supervise monocular depth estimation during training.
+As such, these methods can also be considered multi-modal in the training phase.

-\textbf{Comparison on SurroundOcc.} Table~\ref{tab:surroundocc} presents a quantitative comparison on the SurroundOcc validation set, showcasing the performance of our DAOcc against other methods.
-Leveraging both camera and LiDAR inputs, DAOcc achieves a notable 3.2 mIoU improvement over OccFusion~\cite{ming2024occfusion}, which incorporates radar data in addition to camera and LiDAR inputs.
-It is worth noting that OccFusion utilizes R101-DCN with a high-resolution input of 900×1600, whereas our method employs a more lightweight Resnet50 backbone and a lower input resolution of 256×704.
-This underscores the effectiveness and efficiency of our proposed method.
+As shown in Table~\ref{tab:occ3d_nus_wo_mask}, benefiting from the effective use of multi-modal inputs, especially point cloud data, our DAOcc achieves 48.3 mIoU and 48.4 RayIoU, significantly outperforming image-based methods by a large margin (surpassing ALOcc by 10.3 mIoU and 4.7 RayIoU), despite many of these methods employing multi-frame temporal fusion, which is an effective technique to improve RayIoU scores (e.g., +3.3 RayIoU for Panoptic-FlashOcc with 8-frame fusion vs. single-frame).
+Furthermore, when using the same 2D backbone (ResNet50) and image input resolution (256×704), although DAOcc additionally inputs point cloud data, its inference speed is still faster than the image-based method ALOcc (7.8 vs. 6.0).